ihmeuw/pseudopeople/docs/source/noise/column_noise.rst

 This noise type is called :code:`misreport_age` in the configuration.
 It takes two parameters:

-.. list-table:: Parameters to the :code:`choose_wrong_option` noise type
+.. list-table:: Parameters to the :code:`misreport_age` noise type
   :widths: 1 5 1
   :header-rows: 1